Political Realities in Julius Caesar

 Will change to virtue and to worthiness.

 After admitting the necessity of Caesar’s assassination, Brutus shies away from its reality.
-He holds the dead at arm’s length, warding off the reality with euphemisms:
+He holds the death at arm’s length, warding off the reality with euphemisms:

 Let us be sacrificers, but not butchers, Caius.